Snowflake-Labs/sfquickstarts/site/sfguides/src/integrating_fluentd_with_snowflake/integrating_fluentd_with_snowflake.md

 <!-- ------------------------ -->
-## Set up the external stage on Snowflake
+## Set up the External Stage on Snowflake
-Duration: 2
+Duration: 15

 Use an IAM role that can retrieve data from S3 to create a storage integration.
 To get the `STORAGE_AWS_ROLE_ARN`, see [Configuring Secure Access to Amazon S3](https://docs.snowflake.com/en/user-guide/data-load-s3-config.html) and complete the steps.